How can you successfully integrate into a company through a work-study program?

 These professional skills are developed through experience, interactions with colleagues, and regular feedback from the mentor on areas for improvement.
 The work-study program is specifically designed to help students gradually learn these professional standards.

-💡 No one expects a work-study student to immediately master every aspect of the job.
+💡 No one expects an apprentice to immediately master all aspects of the role.

 A work-study program is also an opportunity to meet professionals and build your network.Building relationships with your colleagues, your mentor, or other teams helps you learn faster and gain a better understanding of the company.